 Data transmission and Processing

 Seismic data is remotely transferred at the National Earthquake Monitoring Centre (NEMC), in IGEO, through terrestrial radio-link, 3G and 4G communication services.
-Data are processed and archived in real time through Seiscomp4 software with internal SeedLink server configuration.
+Data is processed and archived in real time through Seiscomp4 software with internal SeedLink server configuration.
 Same system is used to directly exchange data with homologous, partner institutions, on agreement basis.
 Offline data processing is also performed using SEISAN v.
-12 seismic data analyses system, in connection to the Seiscomp4 data archive structure SDS, applying also automatic detection and location capabilities.
+12 seismic data analysis system, in connection to the Seiscomp4 data archive structure SDS, applying also automatic detection and location capabilities.

 Seismic stations and station map